httpland/range-request-middleware/README.md

-If the following conditions are **not met**, [invalid](https://www.rfc-editor.org/rfc/rfc9110#section-14.2-6) and the response is not modified in any way.
+If the following conditions are **not met**, [invalid](https://www.rfc-editor.org/rfc/rfc9110#section-14.2-6) and the response will not modify.

 - Request method is `GET`.
+- Request has `Range` header
-- Request does not have an `If-Range` header
+- Request does not include `If-Range` header
-- Request has a `Range` header
 - Request `Range` header is valid syntax
 - Request `Range` header is valid semantics
-- Response status code is `200`.
+- Response status code is `200`
-- Response `Content-Type` header is present
+- Response does not include `Content-Range` header
-- Response has `Accept-Ranges` header is not present, or if present, its value is not `none`.
+- Response does not include `Accept-Ranges` header or its value is not `none`
+- Response includes `Content-Type` header
-- The body of the Response is readable.
+- Response body is readable

 Note that if there is an `If-Range` header, do nothing.